The Young Ones (1961 film)

 The Young Ones (US title: Wonderful to Be Young!) is a 1961 British comedy musical film directed by Sidney J. Furie and starring Cliff Richard, Robert Morley as his character's father, Carole Gray as his love interest, and the Shadows as his band.
 The screenplay was written by Peter Myers and Ronald Cass, who also wrote most of the songs.
 Herbert Ross choreographed the dance scenes.
+Its soundtrack spawned numerous hits, including the title track.

 Although Richard had appeared in two pictures prior, The Young Ones was his first major film in a string of musical films including Summer Holiday and Wonderful Life.

-Its soundtrack spawning numerous hits including the title track.

 The film was produced by the Associated British Picture Corporation and shot at their Elstree Studios.
 It had its World Premiere on 13 December 1961 at the Warner Theatre in London's West End.

 Plot

-The story is about a youth club member, and aspiring singer, Nicky (Cliff Richard) and his friends, who try to save their youth club in London's West End from an unscrupulous millionaire property developer Hamilton Black (Robert Morley), who plans to tear it down to make room for a large office block.
+The story is about a youth club member, and aspiring singer, Nicky and his friends, who try to save their youth club in London's West End from an unscrupulous millionaire property developer Hamilton Black, who plans to tear it down to make room for a large office block.

 The members decide to put on a variety show to raise the money needed to buy a lease renewal.
 The twist in the story is that Nicky is Hamilton Black's son, something he keeps secret from his friends until some of them try to kidnap Black, to prevent him from stopping the show.
 Although he is fighting his father over the future of the youth club, Nicky cannot allow them to harm him, so he attacks the attackers and frees his father.

 Meanwhile, Hamilton Black has realised that his son is the mystery singer that all of London is talking about, after the youth club members have done some pirate broadcasts to promote their show.
 So, although he has just bought the theatre where the show is to take place, in order to be able to stop it, the proud father decides that the show must go on.
 At the end, he joins the youth club members on stage, dancing and singing, after having promised to build them a new youth club.